MainulDip/EverydayKubernetes/readme.md

 => Pod can die easily (pod funarel), for that reason service (static ip) is used.
 => Service provide permanent (static) IP address.
 Lifecycle of Pod and Service is not connected => External (public) and Internal (private)
 => Ingress Component.
 Instade of service, request goes to Ingress first.
-Ingress decide to response with Public/Private services
+Ingress decides to response with Public/Private services

+## Config Map and Secret for password/credentials storage
+=> External Config of the app.
+It helps to cnofiguire the running images on the fly.
+Bypass the nececity of building the image again on config change.
+Like Database URL changes, etc.

+=> Secret store data in base64 format.
+Can use it as environment variables or as a properties file.

+## Volumes and data storage:
+=> Volumes Resolve data loss on app crashes or pod/services restarts.
+Keep persistance.
+Volume can be local/remote(cloud) storage both inside and outside of the Kubernetes clusters.
+=> Kubernetes doesn't manage data persistance.
+You have to configure.

+## Deployment Statefull Sets:

 #### Happy Coding :)